 Is it an easy or difficult trek?
 Can it be done with children and the elderly?
 How about travellers with restricted mobility?

 - The Valley of Flowers is an easy to moderate trek.
-It can be done with children and elderly.
+It can be done with children and the elderly.
 There are ponies, palanquins, helicopters, and porters available to help them travel.
-However, it is not a restricted mobility friendly trip.
+However, it is not a restricted mobility-friendly trip.
 Ponies and porters are available at Govindghat and it is possible to send your bags by either if you want to trek up.
 Similar facilities are available for Hemkund trek too, although hiring a pony for going up makes sense.

 Are permits required to visit the Valley of Flowers and Hemkund Sahib?

 - No permits are required for visiting both the Valley of Flowers and Hemkund Sahib.
 The entry tickets to the park are mandatory and I have given the cost below.

 The Valley of Flowers sights and sounds

 Apart from the beautiful national park, there are many scenic spots on the way to Joshimath.
 The Rudraprayag, Devprayag, Vishnuprayag and glimpses of the Nanda Devi National Park are worth stopping for.
 Flowers can be seen everywhere during the whole trip and from blue poppies, cobra lilies, brahmakamal, primula, anemones, and many different trees are found there.